RWTH-EBC/AixWeather/Joss_Paper/paper.md

 AixWeather is a tool for generating weather data for building energy system simulations.
 It can be used to retrieve, format, enrich and ultimately export weather data in various file formats, including .epw (EnergyPlus) and .mos (AixLib).

-[//]: # (AixWeather is a weather data generation tool designed to simplify the process of retrieving, )
-[//]: # (formatting, enriching and ultimately exporting weather data for building energy system simulations. ) It addresses the challenges researchers and industry players face in obtaining accurate and standardized weather data by providing a user-friendly platform.
+It addresses the challenges researchers and industry players face in obtaining accurate and standardized weather data by providing a streamlined process.

-Key features of AixWeather:
+**Key features of AixWeather**:

 *Data retrieval*: AixWeather can directly retrieve data from the german weather provider DWD, and supports historical, recent and forecasted weather data retrieval.
 It also supports the upload